-I'm looking for someone to have dinner with, see a movie, visit art galleries, attend a concert or watch a live band . . . a friend to date and have some fun with and see if it could develop into a long-term relationship.
+I'm looking for someone to have dinner with, see a movie, visit art galleries or watch a live band . . . a friend to date and have some fun with and see if it could develop into a long-term relationship.
 Honestly, I'd love to get married again someday.
 Not today or tomorrow, but someday.
 I'm looking for a relationship.
 I'm new to this whole Internet dating thing (Plenty of Fish is my first time) and believe we could all use more friends in this crazy, mixed-up world.
 I'm not hung up on age or looks, but I am attracted to attitude and spirit.
 I like positive, passionate, optimistic, enthusiastic women who are fully engaged in life and can carry on great conversations.
 I steer clear of negative and hostile people . . . both men and women.
 I really don't need that kind of energy in my life.
-UPDATE: I'm not sure if it was a glitch in the POF system (I'm told it happens) or a typo on my part when I filled this out, but I am 63, not 56 and POF won't let me change it.
+UPDATE: I'm not sure if it was a glitch in the POF system (I'm told it happens) or a typo on my part when I filled this out, but I am 64, not 57, and POF won't let me change it.

-I haven't owned a television for twelve years and don't miss it.
+I haven't owned a television for fifteen years and don't miss it.
 My MacBook Pro and iPhone keep me connected and my Bose CD player keeps the music flowing . . . that's all I really need.
 I'm at peace with myself and in a very good place emotionally.
 I live in the moment.
 I am a different breed of cat.

 One of my favorite Don Henley songs goes (I had breakfast with him in Vegas once, what a nice man) "I don't care what you do for a living, I don't care what kind of car you drive; all I want to know right now is what do you believe in, what it means to you to be alive; will you stand here in this fire with me?; are you ready for another life?".
 I'm ready.
 How about you?